 |photo by bunchofpants|

-I loved to eat, but I do not really enjoy cooking.
+I love to eat, but I do not really enjoy cooking.
 Once in a while I will make something that requires actual prep work, but usually anything I make is pretty basic and I am not confident enough to stray from the directions on a recipe.
 I can cook.
-I am confident I can make a cake from a recipe (I can’t actually remember ever actually making a cake in my life).
+I am confident I could make a cake from a recipe (I can’t remember ever actually making a cake in my life).

 I am not a chef.
 A chef creates food based on knowledge of how ingredients and different cooking techniques work.
-A chef makes their own custom cake from scratch because she understands how the proportions work, what kinds of things can be substituted, and how to experiment to bring out new flavors.
-Any cook can follow a recipe, but a chef can create master pieces from her own expertise.
+A chef makes their own custom cake from scratch because they understand how the proportions work, what kinds of things can be substituted, and how to experiment to bring out new flavors.
+Any cook can follow a recipe, but a chef creates master pieces from their own expertise.

 Project Based Learning (PBL) has a recipe that any teacher can follow.
 My favorite description of it comes from Buck Institute:

-I was taught to cook to this method and I think it produces a very tasty cake.
+I was taught to cook to this method, and I think it produces a good cake.
 It is a tasty white cake that is delicious, but would never make it on Cake Boss.
 But when it comes to teaching I am a bit of a chef.
 I understand the overriding philosophy of the process and ingredients of PBL and I have enough experience in the classroom to take this process and give it my own flavor.